ShadowPrince001/Labyrinth_Explorer/mechanics.md

 ---
 ## Curses & Removal

-Magic items may carry `cursed` flag (loaded from data).
-Effects block selling; removal menu costs 10g and lists only cursed items.
+Magic items may carry a `cursed` flag (loaded from data).
+The removal menu costs 20g and lists only cursed items.
-- Selecting an item (after paying) clears its cursed status making it sellable.
+- Selecting a cursed ring removes the curse and the ring vanishes; any ring effects are undone automatically.
+- Other cursed magic items simply have their curse lifted.
+- All magic items are bound and cannot be sold.
-- If none cursed: message and return to town.
+- If none are cursed: a message is shown and you return to town.

 ---
 ## Healing & Consumables Summary